amit-upadhyay-IT/lua/lua_script_for_set_intersection_redis/README.md

 AIM 1.1: To filter the meetings which are open and has meeting type email :

 Example of clients sets:

 We fire following command

  "meeting_type:email" ∩ "meeting_status:open". and

 We get set named as FilteredSet containing following interactionId - {11, 19}

 AIM 1.2 : Applying Client Security

 For user:1

-Iterate through meeting ids  in FilteredSet
+- Iterate through meeting ids  in FilteredSet
-Get client Id from hash-set.
+- Get client Id from hash-set.
-if client Id ∈ clients_for_user:1
+- if client Id ∈ clients_for_user:1
-Yes, Add it in the array/set
+    -Yes, Add it in the array/set

 AIM 1.3 : Sort the Filtered data

 Sort the data obtained according to the users requirement.
 If required we will sort using external keys.

 To sort meeting Ids according to meeting date, we make a sorted set.

 Eg: